Credit Card Consolidation: Complete Guide to Combining Card Debt

 Debt Management Programs Through Credit Counseling

 How it works: You meet with a certified credit counselor who reviews your finances and contacts your creditors to negotiate better terms.
 You make one monthly payment to the agency, which distributes funds to your creditors according to the agreed plan.
 Programs typically last 3-5 years.
+Learn more about debt consolidation programs and how they compare.

 Best for: Borrowers who struggle with financial discipline, have fair to poor credit, or need help negotiating with creditors.
 DMPs provide structure and accountability through regular counselor check-ins.